New South Wales Police Force: Fleet

+Vehicles

-NSW Police Force has the largest government fleet in Australia, with more than 4,000 vehicles, on a lease basis.
-Holden Commodores and Ford Falcons traditionally made up the bulk of both General Duties and Highway Patrol fleets.
-However, most LAC response vehicles (General Duties) now operate with a fleet made up of Volkswagen Passats, Holden ZB Commodores and Hyundai Sonatas.
-Holden Colorados, Ford Rangers, and Hyundai iLoads are all used as caged vehicles or "paddy wagons", while Volkswagen Tiguans are used as Dog Unit vehicles.
+NSW Police has the largest government fleet in Australia, with more than 4,000 vehicles, on a lease basis.
+Historically, the Holden Commodore, Ford Falcon and Ford Territory traditionally made up the bulk of general duties response vehicles in the fleet.
+However, the general duties fleet now consists of Volkswagen Passats, Volkswagen Tiguans, Kia Sorentos and Hyundai Santa Fe's.
+A small number of Toyota LandCruiser 300s and Mitsubishi Pajeros are also used as response vehicles in regional areas.
+The Ford Ranger, Isuzu D-Max and Hyundai iLoad are used as caged vehicles or "paddy wagons", while Volkswagen Tiguan Allspaces are used as Dog Unit vehicles.

-Highway Patrol vehicles usually consist of a combination of marked and unmarked vehicles, including the BMW 530d, Chrysler 300c SRT and a smaller number of Toyota LandCruisers for rural work.
+Highway Patrol vehicles usually consist of a combination of marked and unmarked vehicles, including the BMW 530d, BMW X5 and a smaller number of Toyota LandCruiser 200 for regional areas.

-A large fleet of road motorcycles are also used, consisting of BMW R1250RT's and Yamaha FJR1300's.
+A large fleet of road motorcycles are also used, consisting of the BMW R1250RT and Yamaha FJR1300.
 A small number of trail bikes are also used for off-road duty.
-Other specialist sections and units use a variety of vehicles including Iveco Daily and Mercedes-Benz Sprinter vans, along with a range of Isuzutrucks as specialist rescue and bomb disposal vehicles and two Lenco BearCat armoured trucks.
+Other specialist sections and units use a variety of vehicles including Iveco Daily and Mercedes-Benz Sprinter vans, along with a range of Isuzu trucks as specialist rescue and bomb disposal vehicles and seven Lenco BearCat armoured trucks.